OKSDGIT/RepoPBL/CasosPBL/2021/en/Task01/Task01-CSRP-Report.md

 ### 2.4 Textual Clarity in Competency Descriptions

 **P1:** *"Some competency descriptions and knowledge-skill pairs need to be reevaluated to ensure they are more direct and free from ambiguity.
-For example, in Competency D: 'Determine Regular Expressions that Represent Automata,' I suggest rewording the title, as it is not sufficiently clear."*
+For example, in Competency 'Determine Regular Expressions that Represent Automata,' I suggest rewording the title, as it is not sufficiently clear."*

 **P2:** *"Several competencies need to be reformulated.
 Some descriptions are overly directive, while others are too generic.
 Greater clarity is needed so that readers fully understand what the task is asking.*

 - *In **Competencies C and D**, the descriptive text about knowledge is unnecessary; I suggest removing the explanation regarding 'The Purpose of Modeling and Simulation' and 'Review of Regular Expressions.'*

-- *Regarding **Competency D**, I suggest modifying the competency title from **'Determine Regular Expressions that Represent Automata'** to **'How to Relate Regular Expressions and Their Equivalent Automata.'** I believe this wording makes the competency clearer.*
+- *Regarding **Competency D**, I suggest modifying the competency title from **'Determining Regular Expressions that Represent Automata'** to **'How to Relate Regular Expressions and Their Equivalent Automata.'** I believe this wording makes the competency clearer.*

 - *Additionally, I recommend merging **Competencies D and E**, as they are identical."*